 As for power circuits, PCB board, you need to keep the digital and analog grounds separate.
 This is necessary because voltage and current spikes emitted from the digital PCB board circuits can sometimes create interference in the circuits located in the analog.
 This can affect their performance.
 If you tie them together in the PCB, then you should bind them at the end of the supply path, preferably close to the PCB ground connection.

 Protect analog grounds from noise

-If you intend to use components with specific performance requirements, then you should think about adding a label to the symbol.
-An example is, you may have to increase labeling for parts that consist of specific trace width requirements, impedances, or special shielding.
+If you intend to use components with specific performance requirements, you should add a label to the symbol.
+An example is that you may have to increase labeling for parts consisting of specific trace width requirements, impedances, or special shielding.

-Every manufacturer has its specifications, like the minimum trace width, the number of layers, and so on.
-Before you start your design, you need to reflect on what you require and look for a manufacturer that meets your requirements.
+Every manufacturer has its specifications, like the minimum trace width, the number of layers, etc. Before you start your design, you need to reflect on what you require and look for a manufacturer that meets your requirements.
 You should include the grade of materials of the printed circuit board in your needs ranging from, FR-1 to FR-5.
-FR-1 is also known as paper-phenolic mixture and FR- is glass cloth and epoxy.
+FR-1 is also known as a paper-phenolic mixture, and FR- is glass cloth and epoxy.

-With this info, you can set your trace width and what you want the spacing to be instead of having to re-route the whole board layout.
+With this info, you can set your trace width and want the spacing to be instead of re-routing the whole board layout.

 You should keep in mind that the type of material you pick will affect the circuits board’s flame resistance, durability, strength, and moisture absorption.

 11 Top tips to make sure that your circuit board production goes according to plan.
 WellPCB is a well-known reliable company that understands that customers are a priority.
 We have two modern PCB factories and one PCB assembly factory.